hascode/avro-schema-compatibility-demo/README.md

 ## 🧠 Tip

-Please have a look at my tutorial: TODO: Insert title & url
+Please have a look at my tutorial [Avro Schema Compatibility and the Confluent Schema Registry](https://www.hascode.com/avro-schema-compatibility-and-the-confluent-schema-registry/)

 ---